paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-053-machine-guns-destructive-devices-and-certain-other-firearms.md

 A prior section 5821, acts Aug.
 16, 1954, ch.
 736, 68A Stat.
 724; Sept.
 2, 1958, Pub.
 L. 85–859, title II, § 203(d), 72 Stat.
 1427, consisted of provisions similar to those comprising this section, prior to the general revision of this chapter by Pub.
 L. 90–618.

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–21 amended subsec. (a) generally.
+Prior to amendment, text read as follows: “There shall be levied, collected, and paid upon the making of a firearm a tax at the rate of $200 for each firearm made.”

 1976—Subsec. (c).
 Pub.
 L. 94–455 struck out “or his delegate” after “Secretary”.

+#### Effective Date of 2025 Amendment
+Amendment by Pub.
+L. 119–21 applicable to calendar quarters beginning more than 90 days after July 4, 2025, see section 70436(d) of Pub.
+L. 119–21, set out as a note under [section 4182 of this title](./chapter-032-manufacturers-excise-taxes.md#section-4182).

 #### Effective Date
 Section effective on first day of first month following October 1968, see section 207 of Pub.
 L. 90–618, set out as a note under [section 5801 of this title](./chapter-053-machine-guns-destructive-devices-and-certain-other-firearms.md#section-5801).